-Teach kids strategies for making it easier to choose healthy snacks, such as having go-to appealing options in mind and planning ahead.
+Teach kids strategies for making it easier to choose nutritious snacks, such as having go-to appealing options in mind and planning ahead.

 To use this with your students click here.

-Learn to Make Healthy Snacks for You and Your Friends
+Learn to Make Nutritious Snacks for You and Your Friends

 Time: 20 Minutes